A strong, clear signal in a world of noise.

 The criticism is of the markedly different way that Paris was dealt with by a ‘global’ technology platform.
 An attack on Beirut was carried out by the same group on the same day, and 44 people died in it and scores were wounded, so any technology platform that says it is global – as Facebook does – should acknowledge that in exactly the same way.

-In Nigeria, hundreds have perished in extremist violence, including in attacks on mosques and firefights that closed 150 schools and led to child abductions, while a single attack in Pakistan killed 130 children.
+In Nigeria, hundreds have perished in extremist violence, including in attacks on mosques, and in firefights that closed 150 schools and led to child abductions, while a single attack in Pakistan killed 130 children.
 The list goes on and on.
 ‘Global’ platforms should reflect these things too, otherwise they’re not as global as they claim to be.

 The absence of any Facebook app that allows users – including those in the Middle East, South Asia, or North Africa – to express sympathy with victims in non-Western countries is both interesting and troubling.
 While there’s no evidence that Facebook is preventing it as a matter of policy, it’s supposed to be a global platform, which means that it should not only have a global reach, but also a global perspective, however much we use it to support our own loved ones and neighbours.

-Might Facebook be worried that producing apps that support victims in (for example) Lebanon, Nigeria, Kenya, or anywhere else, could alienate Western advertisers?
+Might Facebook be worried that producing apps that support victims in (for example) Lebanon, Nigeria, or Kenya could alienate Western advertisers?
 Or leave it open to criticism that it must be supporting any regime for which it produces a flag?
 I don’t know – and I’m not suggesting that’s the explanation.
 But, at the very least, the flag-shaped hole in Facebook policy reveals the problem of creating a global platform from a Californian office block.

 Facebook needs to grow up